proyecto26/awesome-unity/README.md

 - [Coding in C# in Unity for beginners](https://unity3d.com/learning-c-sharp-in-unity-for-beginners) - The very basics of coding, like variables, functions and classes, and how to use them.

 ## Tutorials
+- [Introduction to Roll-a-Ball](https://youtu.be/RFlh8pTf4DU) - An introduction to the Roll-a-ball project, showing the final game and describing what will be covered in this tutorials.
 - [Setting up the Game](https://youtu.be/W_fAidYRGzs) - Creating a new project and setting up the basic game.
 - [Moving the Player](https://youtu.be/7C7WWxUxPZE) - Moving the player object using player input and physics forces.
 - [Moving the Camera](https://youtu.be/Xcm5H2J95iI) - Moving the camera relative to the player.
 - [Setting up the Play Area](https://youtu.be/dahT0wRVO1Q) - Setting up the play area.
-- [Introduction to Roll-a-Ball](https://youtu.be/RFlh8pTf4DU) - An introduction to the Roll-a-ball project, showing the final game and describing what will be covered in this tutorials.
+- [Creating Collectable Objects](https://youtu.be/HlDGSStxuHI) - Creating and placing the "Pick Up" collectables.
+- [Collecting the Pick Up Objects](https://youtu.be/XtR29MmzuT0) - Collecting the pick-up objects; discussing physics, collisions and triggers.
+- [Displaying the Score and Text](https://youtu.be/bFSLI2cmYYo) - Counting, displaying text and ending the game.
+- [Building the Game](https://youtu.be/hSg3e1M3hKY) - Building the game as a Standalone application.
 - [How to Play Test Game Mods (Official Unity Tutorial)](https://youtu.be/kZCJmKVQAPQ) - In the Play Testing In-Editor Tutorial, you will learn how to play and mod your Microgame in Unity.

 ## Resources